rhiever/edd/README.md

 * -lv: make video of LOD of best agent brain at the end of run
 * -lt [genome in file name] [out file name]: create logic table for given genome
 * -df [genome in file name] [dot out file name]: create dot image file for given genome
-* -zc: allow the active categorical classifier to move around and scan the image
+* -zc: allow the Evolved Digit Detector to move around and scan the image
-* -rs: force the active categorical classifier to start at random positions in the image for every image (forces it to learn to generalize)
+* -rs: force the Evolved Digit Detector to start at random positions in the image for every image (forces it to learn to generalize)
 * -gs [int] [int]: the width and height of the image in pixels, respectively; strongly recommended to keep the two values equal

 -e, -d, -dd, or -df must be passed to edd, otherwise it will not do anything by default.